 My most recent book, Sparrow, part of Reaktion Books' Animal Series, explores the natural and cultural history of the much loved, much reviled, house sparrow, the most widespread wild bird in the world.
 A recent review in the Guardian called it a "charming celebration" (though the book discusses the negative impact of the house sparrow in the U.S. as well as other kinds of sparrows).

 My first book, Tinkering with Eden, a Natural History of Exotics in America (W.W.
-Norton 2001), tells the stories of non-native species and how they arrived in the United States.
+Norton), tells the stories of non-native species and how they arrived in the United States.
 Species covered range from pigeons, brought over by some of the earliest colonists, to starlings, imported by a man who wanted to bring all the birds mentioned in Shakespeare to Central Park.
 The book explores our developing understanding of exotic species as we become more aware of the potential problems they may pose for native ecosystems.
-Tinkering with Eden received the PEN/Jerard Award and the Sigurd Olson Nature Writing Award and was selected as one of Booklist’s Top Ten Science/Technical Books for 2001.
+Tinkering with Eden received the PEN/Jerard Award and the Sigurd Olson Nature Writing Award and was selected as one of Booklist’s Top Ten Science/Technical Books of the year.

-My articles and essays have appeared in Orion, Sierra Magazine, Smithsonian and Best American Science and Nature Writing 2015, among other places.
-I currently teach literary nonfiction in the MFA program at the University of Minnesota, Minneapolis and am a senior fellow with the Environmental Leadership Program.
+My articles and essays have appeared in Orion, Sierra Magazine, Smithsonian, and Best American Science and Nature Writing 2015 and 2018, among other places.
+I currently am on the nonfiction faculty of the MFA program at the University of Minnesota and am a senior fellow with the Environmental Leadership Program.

 I have given talks at the Harvard Museum of Natural History, the New England Aquarium, the Getty Museum, the Commonwealth Club, Yale University, Bowdoin College, Wellesley College, the University of California (Davis), and many other venues.
 When not writing or teaching, I spent time hiking or kayaking whatever trails and waterways I can find.